fbpx

 Jackson Spinal Cord Injury Lawyer

-Back injuries happen when there is significant force or disruption.
-MedlinePlus lists the following reasons that someone may suffer from one of these injuries:
+Neck and back injuries that lead to severed spinal cords often happen when these body parts are subjected to significant force or disruption.
+MedlinePlus lists the following as some of the leading reasons that someone may suffer one of these injuries:

-• Motor Vehicle Accidents.
-Especially dangerous at high-speeds, motor vehicle crashes from cars, trucks, and motorcycles, can cause severe trauma to the spine.
-According to the Brain and Spinal Injury Trust Fund Commission (BSITF), 38 percent of spine injuries happen because of motor vehicle accidents.
+• Motor Vehicle Accidents: Car wrecks, truck crashes, and motorcycle accidents can cause severe trauma to the spine, especially when they occur at a high rate of speed.
+According to the Brain and Spinal Injury Trust Fund Commission (BSITF), 38% of spine injuries happen because of motor vehicle accidents.

-• Workplace Accidents.
-These injuries can happen at the workplace, too.
+• Workplace Accidents: These injuries can happen in the workplace, too.
 Those who work in construction may get injured if they fall from ladders or heights.
-Falls account for 30.5 percent of spine injuries.
+Falls account for 30.5% of spine injuries, according to the non-profit, Life Rolls On.

 When the spine experiences trauma, there’s a chance that the following injuries could happen:

-• Broken vertebrae leave bone fragments that get into the spine.
+• Broken vertebrae could leave behind bone fragments that could permeate into the spine

-• Bruising around the weakened bones or discs.
+• Bruising around the weakened bones or discs could occur

-• Intense pulling or twisting in the head, neck, or back areas because of an accident.
+• There could be intense pulling or twisting in the head, neck, or back because of the accident

 Types of Spinal Cord Injuries